timwinter06/housing_areas/README.md

 # Housing area woz-price regressor

-This repo contains the code to train a linear-regression model on housing area & family composition data, and then serve the trained model as an API (locally in a docker container, or by deploying to Cloud Run on GCP).
+This repo contains the code to train a (LASSO) linear-regression model on housing area & family composition data, and then serve the trained model as an API (locally in a docker container, or by deploying to Cloud Run on GCP).
 The repo contains five directories: 'api', 'data', 'eda', 'results', and 'training'.